-- The Director of Student Development (or designee) and/or the Vice President of Academic and Student Affairs (or designee), who each may also serve as a judicial body in its entirety.
+- The Director of Student Engagement (or designee) and/or the Vice President of Academic and Student Affairs (or designee), who each may also serve as a judicial body in its entirety.

 - The term "Complianant" means any person who submits a charge alleging that a student violated Student Code.
 When a student believes that s/he has been a victim of another student’s misconduct, the student who believes s/he as been victim will have the same rights under this Student Code as are provided to the Complainant, even if another member of the College Community submitted the charge itself.

 - The term “Accused student” means any student accused of violating this Student Code.

 Cayuga Community College reserves the right to initiate disciplinary proceedings for on and off-campus incidents involving violations of the Student Code of Conduct.
 Initiation of the Conduct Review process for off-campus incidents may occur when the violation is committed while participating in a College sanctioned or sponsored activity, the violation adversely affects the educational or service function of the college, or the violation adversely affects the individual’s suitability as a member of the College community.
 The seriousness of off-campus conduct, the risk of harm involved, and whether the off-campus conduct is part of a series of actions which occurred both on and off-campus, may be considered in determining whether or not to exercise off-campus jurisdiction.
 The Director of Student Engagement (or designee) will determine if the College will pursue action for off-campus behavior.